 Sexual Misconduct Resource Guide

-The following resources are available to students and employees who have experienced sexual misconduct, which includes sexual harassment, sexual assault, relationship violence, and sex-based stalking.
+The following resources are available to students and employees who have experienced sexual misconduct, which includes sexual harassment, sexual assault, relationship violence, sexual exploitation, and sex-based stalking.

 Ensure Your Safety First

 Find a place you feel safe from further harm.

 If you are in immediate danger, then contact the police.
 Call 9-1-1 from a cell phone, 9-9-1-1 from a Logan campus phone, or 5-9-1-1 from an Eastern campus phone for emergency help.

 Designated Confidential Resources